Table of contents

 The first step to work toward comfort and productivity is setting up a home office, even if it’s in a small apartment or small room.
 There are lots of products that will help you make do, in order to revive the favorite gadgets you had when you worked at your office.

-First, do yourself a favor and invest in a desk for home, even if it’s small and compact like my favorite white wooden writing desk Affiliate link that I use as my home office desk.
+First, do yourself a favor and invest in a desk for home, even if it’s small and compact like my favorite wooden writing desk Affiliate link that I use as my home office desk.

 You can also use a standing desk if you have room for one, and if you choose this route, be sure to see our best tips for using a standing desk in your home office.